-During the period the Bank's total loans and advances increased by 5% representing actual increase after eliminating the devaluation impact.
+Gross Less: During the year, the Bank's total loans and advances increased by 5% representing actual increase after eliminating the devaluation impact.

 In order to minimize the propable exposure to credit risk, the Bank focuses more on the business with large enterprises, banks or retail customers with good credit rating or sufficient collateral.